amy-hart/digi-dino/README.md

 # Acknowledgments

-I contributed to this project along with two other students from a coding course I attended.
-I created and wrote the code for the dinosaur animations.
+I contributed to this project along with two other students from a coding bootcamp I attended.